yulu/yulu.github.io/blog1/_posts/2014-03-11-color-effect.md

 ### The Issue!

 I think I have not really figured out the way to do blurring.
 Blur effect seems to be very popular after the releasing of IOS7.
 Gaussian blur however involves heavy computation.
-I tried using 9-by-9 Gaussian kernels to do blurring, with the optimized method proposed by Daniel Rakos8, it runs really slowly on my Note II!
+I tried using 9-by-9 Gaussian kernels to do blurring, with the optimized method proposed by [Daniel Rakos](), it runs really slowly on my Note II!
 So I give up the idea of trying filtering multiple times or with larger sized kernel.
 I also studied through the post and dig into the codes by Brad Larson9, luckily I learned the way to write loop for shader!
 However I still cannot got the idea to do a fast blur with larger sized Gaussian kernel.
 How can it be so fast on iPhone?
 Is it the hardware issue or my understanding is not accurate.
 I think there should be smarter way to implement blurring.
 Later I will revisit some fundamentals of OpenGL.

-I come up with another way to do blur, also get inspiration from here10.
+I come up with another way to do blur, also get inspiration from here.
 Instead of using Gaussian kernel, I first mosaic the image, and then use the smoothstep and mix function to perform color interpolation.

 {% highlight c %}
 vec3 mosaic(vec2 position){